Updated May 29, 2023

 - Finding business problems and solving them with a data-driven approach.

-- Proficient in analytical programming languages like R, Python, SAS.
+- Proficient in analytical programming languages like R, Python, and SAS.

 - Knowing in and out of analytical techniques like Machine Learning, Deep Learning, and Text Mining.